51.2. Extension of the period for filing evidence

 2. there are exceptional circumstances that justify the extension (regs )

-An extension of time to file evidence in relation to an opposition matter.
 An extension is available if a party fails to meet the time period despite acting promptly and diligently at all times.
 It follows that the Registrar will not extend a time period because of delays caused by a failure to act diligently or promptly either by the party, their agent or legal representative, or an expert engaged by them.

 A party is required to make “all reasonable efforts” to comply with relevant filing requirements, and to have acted “promptly and diligently at all times”.
 Consequently, a party making a request to the Registrar for an extension of time should be able to demonstrate a consistent overall pattern of reasonable effort, promptness and diligence in relation to all their endeavours so far to file their evidence within the statutory timeframe.